 - Have family, friends and/or co-workers had good experiences in the past?

-- Does the hospital have favorable satisfaction ratings?
+- Does the hospital have favorable patient experience ratings?
 This is a good predictor of your experience.

 - What percentage of surgery patients require a repeated procedure because of infection or other complication?